MarynaShavlak/dev-interview-hub/src/features/articleRecommendationsList/README.md

 3. **Lazy Loading**: The component is lazy-loaded to optimize performance.
 By loading the component only when needed, it reduces the initial load time of the application, improving the user experience.

+4. **Skeleton Loading**: Implements a skeleton screen to enhance the user experience during loading states, providing visual feedback and maintaining the page's layout until the content is fully loaded.

 ## Usage Example
 ```typescript jsx
 import { ArticleRecommendationsList } from '@/features/articleRecommendationsList';